ghosalya/NSAssignment/README.txt

 The server code saves the transferred file into C:/NSProject by default.
 If the directory does not exist, it will attempt to create one.
 If the attempt fails, the program will warn the user.

 1b.
-Using Windows Batch file
+Using Windows batch file

 Compile Crypto.java on both sides.
 On Windows, simply run secstore1.bat or secstore2.bat (according to CP preference) and client.bat.
 When run in this manner, client.bat prompts the user for an IPAddress and Filename.